What types of dances does Kinderhula offer?

 What types of events does Kinderhula perform for?

-Our Kinderhula students will host a recital for family and friends and may perform at various optional community events.
+Our Kinderhula students will host a recital for family and friends and may perform at various community events.

 Our performance group will perform for a variety of functions, such as lu'au and birthdays, for a fee.